SamuelThand/Automated-Plant-Monitoring-System/README.md

 **Grafana** is very easy to configure, and InfluxDB can easily be added as a data source.
 Collects data from the database using InfluxQL/Flux queries which you can write yourself or build from a gui tool.
 Easy to build and customize dashboards according to your needs, and very easy to set up webhooks for alerting.

 Using these services together with **Docker-compose** really makes deploying and configuring this TIG-stack very easy.
-I also wanted to explore docker, use my linux background with self hosting and make the system scalable.
+I also wanted to explore docker, use my linux background with self hosting and make the system scalable.<br><br>

-## The Code - Python project and TIG-stack
+## The Code - MicroPython project and TIG-stack

 The code can be downloaded from [Github](https://github.com/SamuelThand/Automated-Plant-Monitoring-System).